This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 - Pea shoots.
 You can use any kind of microgreen that’s available to you.

-- Scallions and shallots. for the signature allium flavor base.
+- Scallions and shallots.
+For the signature allium flavor base.

 - Zucchini.
 Yellow squash will also work.